 "The combo pick immediatly grabbed my focus.. it took me about a minute of testing to realize that this is the best pick I`ve ever had, through over 30 years of playing.
 A little twist and you totally change the attack and sound.
 Love it!"

 "Thank you for my order.
 One word to cover

 Plastics have long been employed to mock the qualities of tortoise shell, usually leaving guitarists disappointed with its' hollow plastic tone and feel.
 At their hardest, plastics are still softer than tortoise shell and feel cold and lifeless between the fingers.
 But for 35 years there's been little alternative.

 Amber has some very important things in common with tortoise shell, not the least of which is its' warm, wonderful tone.
-Amber is an organic substance that was once the sap from a tree 22-26 million years ago, in this case the Hymenaea tree.
-What was once a sticky, honey-like goo eventually condensed to become the same density and texture of tortoise shell.
+Amber is an organic substance that was once the Resin from a tree 22-26 million years ago, in this case the Hymenaea tree.
+What was once a sticky, honey-like goo eventually condensed (Polymerized) to become the same density and texture of tortoise shell.
 Amber and tortoise shell are both organic materiels that naturally grew from a living being, perhaps this is the quality that gives their tone so much life.

 An amazing quality that Amber has that is not found in toroise shell, is the rare inclusion of fossils like bugs, reptiles, and a variety of organic materiels as old as 25 million years.
 When the amber was still just tree sap it picked up many critters and organic materiels that have since remained trapped in time.
 It's rare to find an amber specimen that shows the detail of inclusions as well as a guitar pick.
 The image above has a very clear mosquito in the left side and a moth-like bug at the top, several smaller bugs are spread throughout.
 This is a very rare specimen at 2.5mm.